unicef/publicgoods-toolkit/readiness.md

 engage open source will increase.

-Those costs might include the pain of maintaining internal forks of external open source projects.
+Those costs might include the pain of maintaining internal forks of external open-source projects.
 Or more commonly, the risks of not maintaining all those forks.
-Similarly, the benefits of making minor open source investments start to become clear, even if only because other teams will begin to reap those benefits and your team gains good, internal examples to follow.
+Similarly, the benefits of making minor open-source investments start to become clear, even if only because other teams will begin to reap those benefits and your team gains good, internal examples to follow.

 However any specific team begins to adapt, climbing the learning curve is often an exercise in experimentation.
-Most don't think of open source investment in those terms.
-Instead, they cast initial open source forays as making small concessions to necessity.
+Most don't think of open-source investment in those terms.
+Instead, they cast initial open-source forays as making small concessions to necessity.
 Some see these experiments as seizing unique, non-repeatable advantages.
 Most don't think of those small, initial projects as the future direction of the team.
 More teams should consider the possibility, though.